Steve Hely

-Steve Hely is an American writer, current co-executive producer on the series Veep.
+Steve Hely is an American writer who is the co-creator of Common Side Effects, which premiered on Adult Swim in February 2025.

-Hely has written for the television shows Late Show with David Letterman (receiving an Emmy nomination for Outstanding Writing for a Variety or Comedy Show), Last Call with Carson Daly, where he also served as an associate producer, American Dad!, 30 Rock, and The Office.
+Hely has written for the television shows Late Show with David Letterman (receiving an Emmy nomination for Outstanding Writing for a Variety or Comedy Show), Last Call with Carson Daly (where he also served as an associate producer), American Dad!, 30 Rock, and The Office.

-Hely has also authored or co-authored two books.
+Hely has also authored or co-authored three books.
 The Ridiculous Race, written with Vali Chandrasekaran and published in 2008 by Macmillan, chronicled a real-life race around the world between Hely and Chandrasekaran.
 Each set off from Los Angeles in opposite directions, with only one rule: "No airplanes."
 In 2009, Grove/Atlantic published Hely's debut novel, How I Became a Famous Novelist.
 Hely subsequently won the 2010 Thurber Prize for American Humor for the novel.
+In 2016 he published The Wonder Trail, about a trip from Los Angeles to the southern tip of South America.

 Hely is the co-host of The Great Debates, a weekly podcast in which he debates the great issues of the day with David King.
 Hely often takes the pro, or more life-affirming stance.

 Hely attended the Roxbury Latin School and Harvard University, where he received a Bachelor of Arts degree.
 While at Harvard, Hely served two terms as president of the Harvard Lampoon.